Jarod-bit/The-Corner-Grocer-App/README.md

 ---
 ## Reflection

-During the development of the Corner Grocer Frequency Analyzer, I gained a deeper understanding of how object-oriented programming and file handling can be combined to solve real-world problems.
+During the development of the Corner Grocer Frequency Analyzer, I gained a deeper understanding of how object oriented programming and file handling can be combined to solve real world problems.
 I designed a custom class to store and manage item data and implemented pointers to dynamically handle memory allocation on the heap.
 This helped me better understand how data can be accessed and organized in C++.
 Throughout the project, I focused on writing clear, readable code by using descriptive variable names and simple inline comments to explain each section’s purpose.
 I also ensured the logic stayed within the scope of what has been covered in class, using loops, conditionals, and basic file I/O instead of advanced libraries.
 One of the biggest challenges was managing and displaying item data efficiently without relying on STL containers, but this helped strengthen my understanding of arrays and pointer operations.
-Overall, this project improved my ability to write structured, maintainable C++ code and gave me hands-on experience using object-oriented design and dynamic memory management in a practical application.
+Overall, this project improved my ability to write structured, maintainable C++ code and gave me hands-on experience using object oriented design and dynamic memory management in a practical application.

 ## README file completed by Jarod Jecas for CS-210 Project Three.